-We have previously established the structural plasticity of the PAS-B domain of ARNT, which is highly sensitive to the side-chain at position 456, located in the Iβ-strand (Evans et al., 2009;Evans and Gardner, 2009;Xueet al., 2021).
+We have previously established the structural plasticity of the PAS-B domain of ARNT, which is highly sensitive to the side-chain at position 456, located in the IB-strand (Evans et al., 2009; Evans and Gardner, 2009; Xu, 2020).
 In the wildtype protein, this position is occupied by a tyrosine and the sidechain is solvent-exposed.
-Reducing the size of Y456 to a smaller sidechain enables ARNT PAS-B to enter an equilibrium between two stable conformations, the original WT state and a new SLIP state with a three-residue slip and inversion of the Iβ-strand which places this side-chain into the core of the protein.
+Reducing the size of Y456 to a smaller sidechain enables ARNT PAS-B to enter an equilibrium between two stable conformations, the original WT state and a new SLIP state with a three-residue slip and inversion of the I\beta-strand which places this side-chain into the core of the 320 protein.
 Here we extend our prior demonstrations of the ability of nearby mutations to influence the WT:SLIP equilibrium by evaluating the impact of environmental conditions, the HI loop, and small molecule binding on this interconversion.
 Taken together, these features give control over this uncovered flexibility intrinsic to this PAS domain.

-It is clear that many PAS domains have significant intrinsic flexibility, particularly in the $\beta$ -sheet surface and the final $\beta$ -hairpin, consisting of HI loop linking the H $\beta$ - and I $\beta$ -strands.
-Supporting this idea, residues in the HI loop show intermediate exchange broadening in $^{15}$ N/ $^{1}$ H spectra of the wildtype ARNT PAS-B domain (Card et al., 2005), and when this domain is subjected to mechanical unfolding in silico, about 1/3 of the unfolding trajectories include a transient intermediate
+It is clear that many PAS domains have significant intrinsic flexibility, particularly in the β -sheet surface and the final β -hairpin, consisting of HI loop linking the H β - and I β -strands.
+Supporting this idea, residues in the HI loop show